gosub-com/Zurfur/README.md

 Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token and the first token of the next line.
-See "Coding Standards" (below) for more info about semi-colons.
+See "Coding Style" (below) for more info about semi-colons.

 #### While and Do Statements